Here’s What To Eat Before A Run For Optimal Results

 But what if you can’t eat before you run?

-Perhaps you’ve tried to eat solid food, even a long 3 hours before your event, but you still don’t feel comfortable while running.
+Perhaps you’ve tried to eat solid food, even 3 hours before your event, but you still don’t feel comfortable while running.

 If this happens to you, never fear; we have some alternatives for you of what to eat before a run if you can’t eat before a run:

-What To Do If You Can’t Eat Before Running
+What Should I Do If I Can’t Eat Before Running?

 If you can’t get any solid food down and have a good run because it negatively affects your gut, gives you a stomach ache, or any other number of uncomfortable sensations, we have some alternatives for you:

 • Instead of solid food, drink a glass of orange juice before your run.
-Eight ounces of orange juice contains about 27 grams of carbohydrates and 112 calories.
+Eight ounces of orange juice1WebMD Editorial Contributors.
+(2022, September 13).
+Are There Health Benefits to Drinking Orange Juice?
+WebMD. https://www.webmd.com/diet/health-benefits-orange-juice contains about 27 grams of carbohydrates and 112 calories.

 • Drink whatever sports drink you are used to consuming while you run.
-This kills two birds with one stone, as you are hydrating and fueling simultaneously.
+This kills two birds with one stone, as you will top off your hydration and electrolytes and fuel simultaneously.

 • Take an energy gel.
 If you prefer an energy gel or another type of fuel, such as gummy chews or a specific energy bar you usually eat during your long runs, go for that instead.
 An average energy gel has about 20-25 grams of carbs and 100 calories.